-Magma Structures has launched its Rig Support programme specifically designed for owners, captains and vessel managers of the many superyachts featuring Magma carbon composite masts and Dyna-Rigs.
+Magma Structures has launched a Rig Support package designed for owners, captains and vessel managers of the many superyachts featuring Magma carbon composite masts and Dyna-Rigs.

 Responding to a need to maintain the performance and safety of superyachts, Rig Support offers a structured support programme developed to the bespoke needs of each owner’s vessel.
 This includes regular view of all related systems and hardware, real-time system monitoring, scheduled and unplanned event maintenance, support, rig inspections and crew training.

 Andrew Shaw, Managing Director at Magma Structures said,